Medicare and dental coverage: Key takeaways

 And high-quality dental insurance for adults remains elusive.
 Bills are routinely introduced in Congress to add dental care to Medicare’s list of covered services, but have thus far not been successful.

-You can contact your elected representatives to urge them to support this measure if dental coverage for Medicare beneficiaries is important to you.
+S.22 did not advance in the 2019 session, but you can contact your elected representatives to urge them to support similar legislation if dental coverage for Medicare beneficiaries is important to you.

 Programs that help